Heimdal

 The Challenge of Choosing the Right Privileged Access Management Solution

-Here’s the issue: providers generally offer multiple products, and aren’t always consistent about how they package, market, and discuss the features they offer.
-This can make it uniquely difficult to compare like for like.
+Vendors aren’t always consistent about how they package and name products’ features.
+This makes it uniquely difficult to compare like for like.

-3. Secrets management (SM) – These tools allow organizations to securely store and manage a whole range of privileged credentials – including passwords, keys, APIs, and tokens.
+These tools allow organizations to store and manage privileged credentials safely.
+Privileged credentials include passwords, keys, APIs, and tokens.

-In this blog, we focus mostly on PASM features, though others are referred to when relevant.
+In this blog, I’ll focus on PASM features and only refer to the others when relevant.

 Top 11 Privileged Access Management Software Platforms